 - ¼ cup milk

 - 3 cups flour, more or less (I used half whole wheat flour)

 - 8 hot dogs

 - Combine sugar, yeast, salt, olive oil, milk, and water in a large mixing bowl.
 (I used my Bosch.)
-Add enough flour to make a soft dough.
+Add about two cups of the flour and beat till smooth.
+Slowly add enough flour to make a soft dough.